dog4ik/media-server/README.md

 # Media server / Library manager

-Project designed to be media library with ability to search and download new content without much hassle.
+The project is designed to be a media library for easy searching and downloading any media content.

 ### Key Features